brettz9/eslint-config-ash-nazg/README.md

 standards without the undue burden of having to refactor lots of code (which may not all be under one's control).

-- `capitalized-comments` - May be very prevalent
 - `class-methods-use-this` - Good for new code (though even here may need disabling).
 May break existing APIs.
-- `complexity` - A generally good practice, but can be work to refactor.
 - `consistent-this` - A good practice, but sometimes, especially with jQuery or DOM event handlers, and large functions where it can be difficult to track what a generic `that` is in reference to, `this` may be more clearly